 Adani in TIME’s 'World’s Best Companies of 2024', well below HCL, Infosys, Wipro

 TIME magazine and Statista have named 1,000 companies 'changing the world'.
-From India, HCLTech ranks highest at 112; even Reliance beats the Adani Group
+From India, HCLTech ranks highest at 112

 Leading integrated business conglomerate Adani Group on Friday, 13 September, made a point of highlighting that it has been featured in TIME magazine’s prestigious ‘World’s Best Companies of 2024’ list.